A Complete Guide to Exploring the Bay of Kotor

 -

-The Submarine Tunnels of Luštica – Hidden Yugoslav-era military tunnels used to conceal submarines during the Cold War.
+Submarine Tunnels of Luštica – Hidden military tunnels from the Cold War

 -

-Mamula Island – A Fortress at Sea – An Austro-Hungarian fortress turned WWII prison, now a luxury retreat.
+Mamula Island – A former Austro-Hungarian fortress turned luxury retreat

 -